-Defra's appraisal of last year's Annual Status Report concluded that Test Valley should collaborate with the Public Health England in respect of $PM{2.5}$ in order to identify potential areas of concern within the borough where air quality might have a direct link with the incidence of asthma.
+Defra's appraisal of last year's Annual Status Report concluded that Test Valley should collaborate with the Public Health England in respect of PM{2.5} in order to identify potential areas of concern within the borough where air quality might have a direct link with the incidence of asthma.
+Test Valley is part of a countywide group who are looking at moving forward on this issue.